FC Olimpia Satu Mare: History

-Two years later, Olimpia returns to Divizia B and in 1998 it promoted to Divizia A, but it immediately relegated.
-The team was then a regular Divizia B presence, with no notable performances, the maximum reached was a 4th place at the end of the 2004–05 season.
+Olimpia was then a regular Divizia B presence, with no notable performances, the maximum reached was a 4th place at the end of the 2004–05 season.
 In 2006, the team relegated to Liga III where it had disastrous results, saving from relegation in the last moment for the next two seasons, then the club was relegated to Liga IV due to financial problems and reached the brink of collapse even suffering a major reorganization in 2010.